 Estimate Accounting Policy Management's Estimation Process Basis for Our Conclusions on Reasonableness of Estimate Unrealized Gains or Losses on Investments The money market mutual fund and local government investment pool are reported at net asset values (NAV) based on amortized cost.
 Investments in debt securities are reported at fair value based on pricing service models.
 Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
 Investments in debt securities are reported at fair value based upon pricing service models.
 The money market mutual fund and local government investment pool are reported at the NAV of the underlying securities based on amortized cost.
 We tested the fair value of investments at year-end by using a valuation specialist to price debt securities.
 For investments measured using NAV, we confirmed the year-end NAV with the individual money managers.
 We concluded management's estimates are reasonable.
 Depreciable Life of Property and Equipment The depreciable life of property and equipment is set at the estimated useful life of the related asset.
 The determination is made at the time the asset is placed into service and involves various judgments and assumptions, including the estimated useful life and prior experience.
 We concluded the estimates used by management are reasonable.
-Pension Expense and Net Pension Asset/Liability d Net Pension in the Texas County and net pension asset/liability The Authority participates in the Texas County and bistrict Retirement System (TCDRS), a statewide agent multiple-employer retirement system.
-The Authority records the pension asset/liability in its financial statements and discloses the pension asset/liability in Note 7 to We obtained the TCDRS actuarial valuation report and we confirmed the Authority's reported balances agreed with the actuarial report.
+Pension Expense and Net Pension Asset/Liability The Authority participates in the Texas County and District Retirement System (TCDRS), a statewide agent multiple-employer retirement system.
+The Authority records the pension expense and net pension asset/liability in its financial statements and discloses the pension expense and net pension expense and net pension expense and statements.
+The pension expense and net pension asset/liability were measured as of December 31, 2018.
+This calculation is prepared by an independent actuarial company engaged by TCDRS, and the Authority's management reviews and considers the appropriateness of the assumptions.
+We obtained the TCDRS actuarial valuation report and we confirmed the Authority's reported balances agreed with the actuarial report.
 We reviewed the significant assumptions and conclusions for reasonableness and tested the underlying data.
 We concluded the estimates used by management's are reasonable.